SayHomeSell.com

 There is a cost for this service,

-which averages 5-8% of the home closing price depending on your area and services rendered.
+which averages 5-9% of the home closing price depending on your area and services rendered.

 Most agent services require a 6-12 month contract.
 Make sure you understand the contractual terms before you sign.
 Avoid any lock-ins that bind you even in the event of unsatisfactory services.

-top of consumer lending page
+top of page

-Selecting the Right Agent
+Selecting for the Right Agent

 Once you find your agent, check them out by applying some basic principles.
 Examples include: